What Is Atelectasis?

 Causes of Atelectasis

 It’s common to get atelectasis after you have surgery.
-The medication that puts you to sleep can also affect how your lungs work, and the surgery itself can make it hurt to breathe deeply.
-Other causes include:
+The medication that puts you to sleep (called anesthesia) can affect how your lungs work.
+The surgery itself could also make it hurt to breathe deeply.

 Risk Factors for Atelectasis